haddocking/haddocking.github.io/education/HADDOCK-CASP-CAPRI-T70/index.md

 <a class="prompt prompt-cmd">cd runs<BR>./download-run-data.csh<BR>cd ..</a>

-This will download two reduced dockings runs, one for the dimeric and one for the tetrameric forms of T70 (about 38MB of data).
+This will download two reduced docking runs, one for the dimeric and one for the tetrameric forms of T70 (about 38MB of data).

 Or:
 <a class="prompt prompt-cmd">cd runs<BR>./download-run-data-full.csh<BR>cd ..</a>

-This will download two full dockings runs, one for the dimeric and one for the tetrameric forms of T70  (about 800MB of data).
+This will download two full docking runs, one for the dimeric and one for the tetrameric forms of T70  (about 800MB of data).

 <hr>